rbpollock/labboNetwork/docs/interfaces/extensions/tokensupplier.md

 A simple extension which allows a colony to automatically manage the token supply.
-A colony can configure a maximum supply and a rate of issuance, at which point anyone can continually mint tokens and have them sent to the colony.
+A colony can configure a maximum supply and a rate of issuance, at which point anyone can continually mint tokens and have them sent to the labbo.

-_This is a Colony Extension which conforms to the extension interface found [here](icolonyextension.md)._
+_This is a Labbo Extension which conforms to the extension interface found [here](icolonyextension.md)._

 ## Interface Methods